-Get familiar with the ProQuest thesaurus system, the one used by the ERIC education database:
+Watch the video below (2:52 mins) to get familiar with the ProQuest thesaurus system, the one used by the ERIC education database:

 While there is journal title coverage overlap between Scopus and Web of Science, as shown below, the two databases differ in depth of coverage (Web of Science indexes articles and keeps tracks of citations going back to the 1960s whereas Scopus coverage starts in the 1990s).

 You can find lists of discipline-specific databases via the Subjects A-Z link.
 Many discipline-specific databases have thesauri and search facet tools optimized for disciplinary research.
 Here is part of the database list for Biology:

 130 St. George St.,Toronto, ON, M5S 1A5

 About web accessibility.
 Tell us about a web accessibility problem.